 Our existing projector (a 2017 model) will be retained for classroom based courses at our training centre.
 This will negate the disposal of the unit.

 Our offices only use LED light bulbs.
 Our laptop computers have long battery run times meaning that some course presentations can be run “off-grid”.

 We use a lot of AA and AAA batteries on our courses as they power our training defibrillators & remote controls.
-During 2020 we have invested in rechargeable batteries & now have enough to power all of our training equipment.
-Any remaining traditional batteries will be used until depleted, then recycled.
+During 2020 we invested in rechargeable batteries & now have enough to power all of our training equipment.

 We travel extensively throughout the UK delivering our courses.
 While this isn’t exactly environmentally friendly, the concept of the trainer going to the group of students, rather than the other way around, does minimise the road miles per course.